Israeli Declaration of Independence: Aftermath

-Israeli-controlled territories on 15 May, 1948, the day after Israel declared independence.
+Israeli-controlled territories on 15 May 1948, the day after Israel declared independence.

-The declaration was signed in the context of civil war between the Arab and Jewish populations of the Mandate that had started the day after the partition vote at the UN six months earlier.
+The declaration was made in the first phase of the civil war between the Arab and Jewish populations of the Mandate that had started the day after the partition vote at the UN six months earlier.
 Neighbouring Arab states and the Arab League were opposed to the vote and had declared they would intervene to prevent its implementation.
-In a cablegram on 15 May 1948 to the Secretary-General of the United Nations, the Secretary-General of the League of Arab States claimed that "the Arab states find themselves compelled to intervene in order to restore law and order and to check further bloodshed".
+In a cablegram on 15 May 1948 to the Secretary-General of the United Nations, the Secretary-General of the League of Arab States stated that the Arab states were intervening to restore order and to prevent further bloodshed.

-Over the next few days after the declaration, armies of Egypt, Trans-Jordan, Iraq, and Syria engaged Israeli troops inside the area of what had just ceased to be Mandatory Palestine, thereby starting the 1948 Arab–Israeli War.
+On 15 May 1948, forces from Egypt, Trans-Jordan, Iraq, and Syria entered the territory of the former Mandate, beginning the first phase of the 1948 Arab–Israeli War.
 A truce began on 11 June, but fighting resumed on 8 July and stopped again on 18 July, before restarting in mid-October and finally ending on 24 July 1949 with the signing of the armistice agreement with Syria.
-By then Israel had retained its independence and increased its land area by almost 50% compared to the 1947 UN Partition Plan.
+Israel retained its independence and increased its controlled land area by almost 50% more than what had been allocated to it under the 1947 UN Partition Plan.

+The war also resulted in a large displacement of the Arab population of Palestine.
+During the events Palestinians commemorate as the Nakba (catastrophe), over 700,000 Palestinian Arabs fled, left, or were expelled from areas that became Israel, making them into refugees.
+Zionist militias and Israeli forces destroyed or depopulated over 530 Palestinian towns and villages, and at least 15,000 Palestinians were killed across dozens of documented massacres.
+Most Palestinian refugees were not allowed to return to their homes after the war, and many settled in Gaza, the West Bank, and neighbouring Arab countries such as Lebanon, Syria and Jordan.